 Miami-Dade residents are encouraged to submit a high-resolution photo that demonstrates how water is essential to their daily lives.
 The winning photos will be announced during Drinking Water Week, May 6 - 12, 2018.

 Water is essential to all life.
 Without it, there would not be any food, manufacturing, fire protection and electricity to name a few.
-Read more about the value of water and the psa video contest, including winners from last year.
+Read more about the value of water contest, including winners from last year.

 Think before you flush